 Well, it’s that time of year again.
 The holidays are over, the weather’s getting colder and it’s easy to keep hold of those extra few pounds you’re carrying from that delicious all-inclusive buffet, especially when they fit so comfortably under this season’s cosy jumper.

-But if you want to make a change and try and eat more healthily this autumn, we’re here to help.
+But if you want to make a change and try and eat more healthily, we’re here to help.
 We’ve got some top tips for making healthy eating and living into a lifestyle choice and not a hard-to-maintain diet, which will help you look and feel great, with healthy skin and nails as well as increased energy.

 Smoothies are a quick and easy way to increase your intake of fruit and veg.
 With a variety of easy-to-use and quick-to-clean blenders, you’ll have no problem reaching your 5 a day target.
 Many of our blenders take up very little cupboard or surface space so the size of your kitchen is no excuse when it comes to building healthy smoothies into your daily routine.

 Don’t feel like you have to stick to fruit and berries.
 Chuck in some veg, nuts or seeds for lots of flavour and a big burst of nutrients.
 Play around with combinations to find your favourites.
 Here are a few suggestions: